bright/new-www/content/our-areas/iot-development.md

 ### you represent the healthcare sector

-For our client [vCare](/projects/vCare/) we have developed software that enables **telemedicine.** Our team has built software connecting with such devices as Bluetooth thermometer, pulse oximeter and more.
+For a British startup we have developed software that enables **telemedicine.** Our team has built software connecting with such devices as Bluetooth thermometer, pulse oximeter and more.

 ### you represent the fintech sector

 Do you want to develop an **app integrated with an external card reader**?
-Or need devices and software that are going to authorise the transactions?
-We have worked with hardware for Fintech and we are ready to assist you with your fintech IoT project.
+Or need devices and software that are going to authorise the transactions? **We have worked with hardware for FinTech and we are ready to assist you with your fintech IoT project**.
 What is more, as blockchain experts we offer to develop your IoT solutions with blockchain technology.

 ### you represent the industrial sector

-Do you plan to develop an **Industrial Internet of Things (IIoT)** system that will connect different devices in industrial settings?
-Contact us to learn more about our expertise and experience with IIoT.
+Do you plan to develop an **Industrial Internet of Things (IIoT)** system that will connect different devices in industrial settings? **Contact us to learn more about our expertise and experience with IIoT**.